 Tutors Nicola Jarvis and Jenny Adin-Christie always develop brand new designs for our Retreats, a privilege which was not lost on us nor on our group of experienced stitchers.
 Jenny and Nikki are two of the most highly-regarded hand embroidery tutors in the world and they each spent over a year creating these incredible and immaculately presented projects.
 Both designs were pitched at intermediate/ advanced level and were perfect for taking our group of stitchers to the next stage of their stitching.

-You can read more about the trip from a students perspective on Jillian Dellit's blog.
+You can also read more about the Retreat from a students perspective on Jillian Dellit's blog.